HelenHelene/eportfolio/module/OOP_Unit04.md

 Throughout this unit, I had the opportunity to explore different integrated development environments (IDEs) and Python debugging tools such as PyCharm.
 Additionally, I practiced using draw.io to improve my skills and mindset in creating various UML diagrams.
 These activities have deepened my appreciation for the tools and resources that enhance developer productivity.

 ### Professional Skills Matrix and Action Plan
-The content covered in this unit has provided invaluable support in translating UML models into executable code.
+The reading lists covered in this unit has provided invaluable support in translating UML models into executable code.
 This knowledge will be crucial in developing the design documents for the assignment.
 Moving forward, I will continue to apply the skills and techniques learned to ensure the successful implementation of software systems based on UML models.

 ---